Polyurethane adheres perfectly to the wood and has a glossy moisture-resistant coating. So, how to remove it from wood?

 - Clean the wood.

-You must frequently check the surface while sanding to know if the sealant has been removed.
+Frequently check the surface while sanding to know if the sealer has been removed.
 If you continue sanding after the polyurethane has been removed, you’ll gouge the wood.

 You can use a paint stripper to remove polyurethane.
-The paint stripper will soak into the sealant and dissolve it, making it lose its bond to the wood.
+The paint stripper will soak into the sealer and dissolve its particles, making it lose its bond to the wood.
 This will cause the finish to bubble up and peel off.

 - A paint stripper